10 Oct Thanksgiving Dinner

-THURS NOV 23 ♦ The Annual Roser Community Thanksgiving Dinner – 2:00 PM in the Fellowship Hall.
-A huge THANKS to everyone that has volunteered to help and to bring food.
-All positions are filled and we have all the pies and turkeys needed!!
+THURS NOV 22 ♦ The Annual Roser Community Thanksgiving Dinner – 2:00 PM in the Fellowship Hall.
+Volunteers are needed – register below!

 This meal is a celebration of all our blessings… for anyone who needs a place to share a meal in the presence of family and friends.
 From patrons of the Roser Food Pantry to millionaire Anna Maria Island residents, from families vacationing on the island to lonely widows and widowers, everyone is welcome!
 There is no charge for the delicious traditional Thanksgiving meal with all the fixings.
 The tables are festive with linen clothes, silver and china.